2006–2007 Southeast Asian floods: Causes

 Typhoon Utor was blamed for heavy rains of up to 350 mm within 24 hours in southern Peninsular Malaysia, specifically Johor, Negeri Sembilan, Malacca and Pahang, causing massive floods within the southern region on 18 December 2006, which were considered as the worst in the history of the southern region of Malaysia.
 However, there were also reports a few days earlier that adverse weather was not to be blamed on the typhoon.
 The worst-affected areas were Segamat and Kota Tinggi, where both towns were totally inaccessible via land transport routes after all main roads leading to those towns were flooded.
 As of 4 January 2007, the floods had claimed 15 lives.
 Heavy rains were expected in Penang, Perak, Kelantan and other states in the northern region during this period.

 Areas affected

 Indonesia

 The floods affected areas such as Aceh and North Sumatra, leaving many homeless.
-The floods lasted for a week starting on December 22.
+The floods lasted for a week starting on 22 December.
 An estimated 400,000 people were displaced at the peak of the flooding with at least 118 people dead and 155 people missing as of 29 December 2006.

 Malaysia

 Johor

-Several districts in Johor including Batu Pahat, Johor Bahru, Kluang, Kota Tinggi, Mersing, Muar, Pontian and Segamat were been flooded.
+Several districts in Johor including Batu Pahat, Johor Bahru, Kluang, Kota Tinggi, Mersing, Muar, Pontian and Segamat were flooded.
 Between 60,000 and 70,000 people had been evacuated in the state while food shortage at relief centres had been reported.
 Flooded roads disrupted the delivery of aid to flood centres.
 Most of the flood victims had been living without clean water or electricity for days.
 According to health authorities, reports of water-borne diseases were on the rise.
 In some areas, looting was reported after floodwaters receded.